 Lightning a deadly natural force

-As weather experts, insurers, and homeowners keep a close watch on the potential for summer storms each year, weather experts caution people across the nation not to underestimate the destructive and deadly force of thunderstorms and lightning, which occur far more often and directly affect more of the U.S. than any other natural weather hazzards.
+Weather experts continually caution people across the nation not to underestimate the destructive and deadly force of thunderstorms and lightning, which occur far more often and directly affect more of the U.S. than hurricanes.

 Property losses related to lightning strikes exceed $1 billion annually, according to insurance industry data.
-These losses can range from slight damage to expensive electronic equipment fires that destroy an entire house or business.
+These losses can range from damage to expensive electronic equipment, to fires that destroy an entire house or business.

 For lightning protection, a whole-house/building surge protector is the best starting point for reducing the risk of damage.